 - Medical care bills

 Contact a Work Injuries Lawyer in Austin, TX Today

 It is imperative that you choose an experienced work injury attorney who understands your case and how to achieve the best outcome.
 Your employer’s status as a subscriber or non-subscriber to worker’s compensation insurance will have a direct effect on your claim.

-The experienced attorneys at Michael P. Fleming & Associates will give your case the individual attention it deserves and will fight to seek maximum compensation in your work injury case.
+The experienced attorneys at Fleming Law Personal Injury Attorney will give your case the individual attention it deserves and will fight to seek maximum compensation in your work injury case.